curt-mitch/uhat_deep_nn/README.md

 # UHaT Deep Neural Network
-Creating a deep neural network for recognizing handwritten Urdu characters and numbers.
+Creating a deep neural network for recognizing handwritten Urdu characters.

 The intention for this project is to create a reasonably accurate neural network without using a DL framework such as Tensorflow or PyTorch.